 - 1. Design and engineering standards for plant - Ensures acceptable noise emission criteria for equipment is established - 2.
 Physical controls - Includes acoustic enclosures, insulation etc. - 3.
-Preventative maintenance - All potential noise sources, such as pumps, compressors, blowers and airfins, are included in the site's preventative maintenance schedule.
+Preventative maintenance - Potential noise sources, such as pumps, compressors, blowers and airfins, are included in the site's preventative maintenance schedule as required.
 The preventative maintenance programme ensures that all equipment on site is operating under optimum conditions. - 4.
+Work place health monitoring surveys - The site has had a regular programme of workplace noise surveys since commissioning.
+These are used to identify any changes in noise levels and generation.
+As well and health and safety requirements, findings are used by the plant to ensure there are no cases of 'noise creep' where (possibly due to aging equipment) noise levels increase slowly over time. - 5.
+Noise monitoring at local receptors (see Section 3.2.2.
+Noise & Vibration). - Fit-for-purpose monitoring (as described in Section 3.2.1 Air Quality) enables the effectiveness of mitigative measures to be assessed - 6.
 Recording, investigating and responding to complaints - Identifies potential changes in noise levels and generation.
-Informs monitoring surveys - 5.
-Work place health monitoring surveys - The site has had a regular programme of workplace noise surveys since commissioning, now formalised on a 5 year rolling basis.
-These are used to identify any changes in noise levels and generation.
-As well and health and safety requirements, findings are used by the plant to ensure there are no cases of 'noise creep' where (possibly due to aging equipment) noise levels increase slowly over time.

-- 6. Noise monitoring at local receptors (see Section 3.2.2.
-Noise & Vibration). - Fit-for-purpose monitoring (as described in Section 3.2.1 Air Quality) enables the effectiveness of mitigative measures to be assessed
+Informs monitoring surveys